tscluster-project/tscluster/docs/introduction.rst

 1. In the rows we can choose to have either static (unchanging) cluster centers or dynamic (changing) cluster centers over time.
 2. In the columns we can choose how labels are allowed to change over time: static (no label change), unbounded (unlimited label change), or bounded (an upper limit on the number of label changes allowed).

 Perhaps one of the most important novel tools in tscluster is specifically the capability to perform Bounded Fully Dynamic clustering (middle bottom), which allows us to identify the (anomalous) entities that diverge most from existing dynamic trends.
-As an example use case for census analysis, we can identify census tracts that change due to external forces (e.g., significant rezoning).
+As an example use case for census analysis, we can identify census tracts that change due to external forces (e.g., significant rezoning) by using tscluster's Bounded Fully Dynamic clustering scheme to constrain the number of cluster changes.

 Purpose and Benefits
 --------------------